JuliaRobotics/DistributedFactorGraphs.jl/docs/src/GraphData.md

 ## Graph-Related Data

 DFG can store data in the graph itself (as opposed to inside graph elements).
-When you retrieve graphs from a database, this information is carried along.
-If you are working with an in-memory graph, the structure is flattened into the graph itself as `userData`, `robotData`, and `sessionData`.
+When you retrieve distributed factor graphs from a database, this information is carried along.
+If you are working with an in-memory graph, the DFG structure contains the graph itself as well as `Agent` and `Graph` data.

 Graphs reside inside a hierarchy made up in the following way:
-- User1
-  - Robot1
+- Agent
-    - Session1 (the graph itself)
-- User2
+  - Metadata
-  - Robot2
+  - BlobEntries
-  - Robot3
+- Graph
-    - Session2
+  - Metadata
-    - Session3
+  - BlobEntries

 This data can be retrieved with the follow functions: